Kenneth Clark: Early years

-Clark was born at 32 Grosvenor Square, London, the only child of Kenneth Mackenzie Clark (1868–1932) and his wife, (Margaret) Alice, daughter of James McArthur of Manchester.
+Clark was born at 32 Grosvenor Square, London, the only child of Kenneth Mackenzie Clark and his wife, (Margaret) Alice, daughter of James McArthur of Manchester.
 The Clarks were a Scottish family who had grown rich in the textile trade.
 Clark's great-great-grandfather invented the cotton spool, and the Clark Thread Company of Paisley had grown into a substantial business.
 Kenneth Clark senior worked briefly as a director of the firm and retired in his mid-twenties as a member of the "idle rich", as Clark junior later put it: although "many people were richer, there can have been few who were idler".
 The Clarks maintained country homes at Sudbourne Hall, Suffolk, and at Ardnamurchan, Argyll, and wintered on the French Riviera.
 Kenneth senior was a sportsman, a gambler, an eccentric and a heavy drinker.
 Clark had little in common with his father, though he always remained fond of him.
 Alice Clark was shy and distant, but her son received affection from a devoted nanny.

-An only child not especially close to his parents, the young Clark had a boyhood that was often solitary, but he was generally happy.
+As an only child not especially close to his parents, the young Clark had a boyhood that was often solitary, but he was generally happy.
 He later recalled that he used to take long walks, talking to himself, a habit he believed stood him in good stead as a broadcaster: "Television is a form of soliloquy".
 On a modest scale Clark senior collected pictures, and the young Kenneth was allowed to rearrange the collection.
 He developed a competent talent for drawing, for which he later won several prizes as a schoolboy.
 When he was seven he was taken to an exhibition of Japanese art in London, which was a formative influence on his artistic tastes; he recalled, "dumb with delight, I felt that I had entered a new world".